Pondicherry: Climate

+The climate of Pondicherry is classified by the Köppen climate classification as a tropical savanna climate, similar to that of coastal Tamil Nadu.
+This is specifically the dry-winter type (Aw), bordering on the dry-summer type (As) due to March having the lowest average rainy days of 0.7 and an average rainfall of 18.5 mm.
+Summer lasts from March to early June, and maximum temperatures may reach 41 °C between April and June.
+The average maximum temperature is 36 °C. Minimum temperatures are in the order of 28–32 °C. This is followed by a period of high humidity and occasional thundershowers, from June until September.

+The northeast monsoon sets in during the middle of October, and Pondicherry gets the bulk of its annual rainfall during the period from October to December.
+Smaller amounts of rainfall also come from the southwest monsoon, between June and September.
+The annual average rainfall is 1355 mm.
+The dry season is between January and June, with February having the least average rainfall of 16.9 mm.
+Winters are very warm, with highs of 30 °C and lows often dipping to around 18–20 °C.

 Economy

 In 2012, the Ministry of Power inaugurated the "Smart Grid" project in Puducherry.
 Farming around Pondicherry includes crops such as rice, pulses, sugarcane, coconuts, and cotton.

 In 2016, the Pondicherry State Government Employees Central Federation presented a status paper on the fiscal and social crisis in Puducherry to Union Home Minister Rajnath Singh.
 The report stated that a "combination of a staggering debt, stagnant tax revenues and rampant misappropriation of funds has throttled the economy of the Union Territory" and called for measures on a war footing to "deliver good governance and end corruption".